israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Symbol.prototype.constructor
     Returns the function that created an instance's prototype.
 This is the Symbol function by default.

 Methods

 Symbol.prototype.toSource()
+    Returns a string containing the source of the Symbol object.

 ## Classes